danpaul/node_express_user_manager/README.md

 `options.registerSuccesRedirect` - optional - url to redirect user to after registration

-`options.rethinkConnection` - required if using RethinkDB
+`options.rethinkConnectionOptions` - required if using RethinkDB - see [connection options](https://www.rethinkdb.com/docs/install-drivers/)javascript/

 `options.requireTerms` - optional - if true, registration will include a checkbox that user's are required to check indicating they agree to the terms